The E-2 Investor Visa

 Attorneys can assist by creating a case plan that best fits a client’s timeline.
 They can also analyze whether the U.S. investment is a bona fide enterprise, is substantial, and not marginal.
 Not all business models can qualify for the E-2 Investor Visa.
 An experienced immigration attorney can discuss the advantages and disadvantages of different business models.

 Contact Our Experienced E2 Visa Attorney in Orlando

 Many clients need assistance with an Arabic or Spanish speaking immigration attorney to help navigate their case through the complex immigration laws.
 Attorney Mubarak speaks English, Arabic, and Spanish.
 He has successfully assisted clients from Venezuela, Italy, Dubai, Palestine, India, Egypt, Panama, and Mauritius seeking E-2 status.
 We can also assist you in Portuguese.
 We also offer company formation services for our investor visas clients.
 Our office has an incredible track record for successful E-2 cases.
 Check some of our previous results and our client reviews here.
 Please call us today at (407) 502-3000 or fill out our online form located on this page and we will get back to you shortly.
-We have a 24-hour emergency service and offer a free initial phone consultation.
+We have a 24-hour emergency service.
 Your privacy is very important to us and we will keep your information confidential.

 *** Pursuant to the rules of the Florida Bar, you are advised that if past results are mentioned, each case is different and those provided may not be representative of future results obtained by the lawyers.